 The Pacific Electric Railway was the largest interurban railway system in the United States.
-Although started by Isais W. Hellman and Henry Huntington in 1901, the truth is it was controlled for all intents and purposes by the Southern Pacific Railroad after mid-1903.
+Although started by Isais W. Hellman and Henry Huntington in 1901, after mid-1903, it was controlled for all intents and purposes by the Southern Pacific Railroad.

 Hellman is probably most familiar in our area as the original owner of the Hellman Ranch, but from 1870-1920 he was also the pre-eminent financial leader west of the Mississippi.
-He emigrated from Bavaria in 1859 and became very successful in Los Angeles first as a merchant, then as the founder and long-time President of the Farmers & Merchants Bank of LA.
+He emigrated from Bavaria in 1859 and became successful in Los Angeles first as a merchant, then as the founder and President of the Farmers & Merchants Bank of LA.
 He also invested heavily in Southern California real estate as well as many early trolley lines in Los Angeles.
-Among his real estate investments were significant parcels between downtown LA and Long Beach and as an investor in John W. Bixby’s 1881 purchase of the 26,000 acre Rancho Los Alamitos.
-The other investor (also a 1/3 interest) were John’s cousins, Lewellyn and Jotham Bixby, owners of the equally large Rancho Los Cerritos.
-After John suddenly died in 1887 the ranch was divided into four parts.
+His real estate investments included many large parcels between downtown LA and Long Beach, and in 1881 he obtained a 1/3 interest in the 26,000 acre Rancho Los Alamitos.
+After controlling partner John W. Bixby suddenly died in 1887 the ranch was divided into four parts.
 Together the owners would own and operate the township of Alamitos Beach.
-The remainder was portioned equally among the three parties and Hellman got the Orange County land basically south of the present 405 freeway.
+The remainder was portioned equally among the three owning parties and Hellman got the Orange County land basically south of the present 405 freeway.
 The Hellman Ranch included what is now Leisure World, the Navy Weapons Station, Heron Pointe, and The Hill, as well as a chunk of northwestern Westminster.

-In the 1890s Hellman moved to San Francisco to assume control of what would become the Wells Fargo Bank.
-He soon met Huntington, then a Vice-President of operations for the Southern Pacific, when they partnered on consolidating and improving the many competing trolley lines in San Francisco.
-Hellman raised the money and Huntington oversaw the conversions of multiple roads and gauges under the standards of the SP’ s Market Street Railway system.
+In the 1890s Hellman moved to San Francisco to assume control of what became the Wells Fargo Bank.
+He soon met Henry Huntington, then a Vice-President of operations for the Southern Pacific, when they partnered on consolidating and improving the many competing trolley lines in San Francisco.
+Hellman raised the money and Huntington oversaw the conversions of multiple roads and gauges under the standards of the SP’s Market Street Railway system.

-Hellman came to appreciate the younger man’s skills as a railroad manager, and soon suggested to Henry they form a new company to do in LA what they had just done in San Francisco — purchase, acquire and consolidate the many LA trolley lines and convert them to a single standard.
+Hellman then suggested to Henry they form a new company to do in LA what they had just done in San Francisco — purchase, acquire and consolidate the many LA trolley lines and convert them to a single standard.

 They formed the Los Angeles Railway Company in 1898 with Huntington family members (Collis, Henry and Henry’s son, Howard) owning 55% of the stock and the Hellman syndicate owning 45%.
 But Hellman, still a Director on many of the Los Angeles trolley lines, was the original guiding force.
 They quickly acquired controlling interest in five of LA’s six main trolley companies.
 At first LA newspapers thought it was an SP operation and were not favorable to it, but Hellman’s reputation made others take another look.